learn-co-curriculum/hs-flatiron-swag-store-day05/README.md

 **Step 11** - Set up your `get '/items'` route to pull all of your items from the database and display them in your new `items.erb` template.

 **Step 12** You know how for some online stores, you have to have an account to shop?
 Let's set up that part of our Swag Shop.
-We need to create a user model in `app/models/user.rb` that inherits from ActiveRecord::Base.
+We need to create a user model in `app/models/user.rb`.
+The User class should inherit from `ActiveRecord::Base`.

 **Step 13** We need to create a users table in the database with ID, name, and password attributes.
 You'll need to create a migration with `up` and `down` methods and then run that migration.

 **Step 14** We need to create a Sign up page for our users to create an account.
 Create a new view with a sign-up form.

-**Step 15** We need a controller action that processes the information from the form.
+**Step 15** We need a controller action that processes the information from the sign-up form.
 This action should save the new user to the database.

 **Step 16** Now we need to set up sessions in our controller to maintain the state of a logged in user.